syncfusion-content/blazor-docs/blazor/timepicker/accessibility.md

 The TimePicker component has covered the [WAI-ARIA](http://www.w3.org/WAI/PF/aria-practices) specifications with the following list of WAI-ARIA attributes: `aria-haspopup`, `aria-selected`, `aria-disabled`, `aria-activedescendant`, `aria-expanded`, `aria-owns`, and `aria-autocomplete`.

-In TimePicker, the `combobox` plays the role of input element, and the `listbox` plays the role of popup element.
+In the TimePicker, the `combobox` plays the role of input element, and the `listbox` plays the role of popup element.

 * **aria-haspopup**: Provides the information about whether this element display a pop-up window or not.